-Tanker attack highlights threat to shipping from international tensions10th August 2021
+Tanker attack highlights threat to shipping from international tensions

 The recent attack on a product tanker off Oman shows how simmering political tensions in the Middle East are seriously disrupting commercial shipping across the region.
 The M/T Mercer Street was involved in a suspected drone attack in which two crew members, a Briton and Romanian, were killed.

 The Israeli-managed vessel was in the northern Arabian Sea travelling between Dar es Salaam and Fujairah when it was attacked.
 The ship, which had no cargo onboard when it was hit, was subsequently escorted by a US naval vessel to a safe port.
 The incident is the latest in a series of tit-for-tat attacks on shipping in Middle Eastern waters in recent years seen by analysts as part of long-running geopolitical disputes involving Iran – who the US, UK and Israel have blamed for the attack on the M/T Mercer Street.

 The hostilities are an ever-present concern to shipping firms whose vessels navigate the region.
 "We have seen tensions in the Strait of Hormuz, Gulf of Oman and Persian Gulf increase over the past 24 months,” says Julio Garay-Roa, Senior Kidnap and Ransom Underwriter at Hiscox London Market.
 “The latest incident shows how important it is for a vessel operator to have a robust crisis management plan in place that allows it to respond quickly.”